changQing111/predict_metagenomic_source/README.md

 ## Prediction of source flow based on microbial abundance data
-The sample microbial abundance data file is under the `test_data/` folder for test.
+The sample microbial abundance data file is under the `test_data/` folder for test, the format of other input data is the same as the file format in this folder.
 The script used is called `predict_class.py`

 Note1: that scikit-learn is available in version 1.1.2, other version maybe failed.